Here’s a head-scratcher: Your scalp itches constantly. How do you make it stop?

 - Ketoconazole, an antifungal medication

-- Coal tar, which slows down the rate at which skin cells die and flake off
+- Coal tar slows down the rate at which skin cells die and flake off

 See your doctor if your scalp continues to itch after you try these home remedies or if: